The Ultimate Island Hopping Adventure in The Philippines

 Get off grid on a remote castaway island in Linapacan

 This morning, you’ll board your boat and set off on an island expedition around Linapacan, a group of 52 islands renowned for their clear waters and vibrant marine life.
 Spend the day exploring this paradise, snorkelling in vibrant reefs, swimming on secluded beaches, and soaking up the sun as you kayak around the bays.
 Visit the million-year-old Seniora Caves, an old Spanish fortress, follow jungle trails and visit several lesser-known islands such as Magransing, Pikal, Kakayatan, Manligad, and Cagdanao.
-In the late afternoon, you'll arrive at the remote, off-grid Ginto Island in the middle of the Sulu Sea.
-You'll be camping here for the night in a transparent mesh tent, right next to the ocean.
-The unobstructed views of the night sky and zero light pollution make it perfect for stargazing.
-The island has no electricity, so be sure to bring portable chargers and a torch.
-This will be a real opportunity to be purely immersed in your surroundings and enjoy the tranquillity.
+In the late afternoon, you’ll reach a remote off-grid island in the heart of the Sulu Sea, where you’ll camp overnight beside the ocean.
+With no electricity and zero light pollution, it’s the perfect setting for stargazing.
+Bring a torch and a power bank – but prepare to switch off and fully immerse yourself in the stillness of island life.

 Day 7